QuantEcon/lecture-source-jl/rst_files/dyn_stack.rst

 .. [#f1] The problem assumes that there are no cross products between states and controls in the return function.
 A simple transformation  converts a problem whose return function has cross products into an equivalent problem that has no cross products.
 For example, see :cite:`HansenSargent2008` (chapter 4, pp. 72-73).

 .. [#f2] The government would make different choices were it to choose sequentially, that is,  were it to select its time :math:`t` action at time :math:`t`.
-See the lecture on :doc:`history dependent policies <hist_dep_policies>`

 .. [#f8] :cite:`HansenSargent2008` (chapter 16), uses this model as a laboratory to illustrate an equilibrium concept featuring robustness in which at least one of the agents has doubts about the stochastic specification of the demand shock process.